epccs/Gravimetric/Applications/SelfTest/README.md

 ## known issues

-Problem CS_DIVERSION does not stop for ICP4, welp ICP3 and ICP4 are both triggured at the same time so this set up has to change, but that will happen after ^1.

 Use bootload port to view test, since "Remote" firmware on remote managers does not recover after test mode.